How do I qualify for central funding to host an intern?

 When, and for how long can I hire an LSE Graduate intern?

-Can I extend the opportunity contract past 12 months?
+Can I extend the contact beyond 3 months?

 Which Graduates can apply to my opportunity?

-All applicants must have the right to work in the UK in order to take up a Graduate Internship.
+All applicants must have the right to work in the UK for the entirety of the contract in order to take up a Graduate Internship.

 Can I hire more than one LSE Graduate Intern at a time?